-To certify a device for SystemReady ES v1.0, results from the running the existing Enterprise ACR v3.0 must be submitted.
-In addition, OS installation logs are needed:
+To certify a device for SystemReady ES v1.1, results from running the SystemReady ES ACS v1.0 must be submitted.
+In addition, OS installation and boot logs are required:

-- WinPE installation log is recommended - VMware ESXi-Arm installation log is recommended - Installation logs from two of the Linux or BSD distros are required
+- WinPE boot log is recommended. - VMware ESXi-Arm installation and boot logs are required. - Installation and boot logs from two of the Linux or BSD distros are required.

-In choosing the Linux or BSD distros, maximize the coverage by diversifying the heritage and page size.
-For example, the following shows the grouping of the heritage and the page size:
+In choosing the Linux or BSD distros, maximize the coverage by diversifying the heritage.
+For example, the following shows the grouping of the heritage:

-- Heritage: RHEL/Fedora/CentOS, or SLES/openSUSE, or Ubuntu/Debian, or CBL-Mariner, or NetBSD/OpenBSD/FreeBSD - Page size: for example, RHEL/CentOS are 64K, and Ubuntu/Fedora are 4K
+Heritage: RHEL/Fedora/CentOS, or SLES/openSUSE, or Ubuntu/Debian, or CBL-Mariner, or NetBSD/OpenBSD/FreeBSD.